Vyral/sandy-eagon-blog/_drafts/an-unexpected-but-welcome-summer-vacation.md

 {% include youtube.html %}
-{: .present-before-paste}

-My family was supposed to head up to Victoria, B.C. over the 4th of July for some much needed relaxation time.
+My family was supposed to head up to Victoria, B.C. over the last days of June for some much-needed relaxation time.
 However, not everyone could make it so we decided to scratch the plans for now and stay in the beautiful NW instead.
-It was fine because I was still able to spend time with the people I love.
+It was fine because I was still able to spend time with my awesome peeps.
-{: .present-before-paste}

-**I also accomplished quite a bit during my time off.** I spent some time cleaning my garage and even fixed a shelf in there.
-I also planted a new cherry tree in the yard from Flower World and other assorted plants from Sunnyside Nursery.
+**I also accomplished quite a bit during my time off.** I cleaned my garage and fixed a shelf that had fallen off.
+We planted a new cherry tree from **[Flower World](http://www.flowerworldusa.com/)** and other assorted color spots from **[Sunnyside Nursery](http://www.sunnysidenursery.net/)**.
+Our yard is looking good!
-{: .present-before-paste}

 {% include pullquote.html %}
-{: .present-before-paste}

-I was even able to do some golfing up at Semiahmoo and had a lovely time up there.
-Between the time around home, in nurseries, and at the golf course, I was rejuvenated when it was time to go back to work. **I was able to spend my vacation at the places I love with the people I love and it was exactly what I needed.**
+I had dinner one night with my dear friend in Bellingham, and Don and I golfed up at **[Semiahmoo](http://www.semiahmoo.com/)**- it's gorgeous up there!
+With relaxing time around home, in nurseries, and at the golf course, I was rejuvenated when it was time to go back to work. **I was able to spend my time off at the places I love with the people I love: exactly what I needed.**
-{: .present-before-paste}

-I would love to hear what you’re doing for fun and relaxation this summer.
-If you want to let me know or if you have any questions about real estate, give me a call or send me an email.
+I would love to how you're getting fun and relaxation this summer.
+Let me know!
+Or if you have any questions about real estate, give me a call, facebook message me or send me an email.
 I look forward to hearing from you.
-{: .present-before-paste}